 If you see yourself as an introvert and think it’s the worst thing in the world, you’re never going to be truly happy with yourself.
 You constantly try to change to conform to society.

 But if you accept yourself as an introvert and you’re happy, there’s nothing in the way of you achieving your goals and getting what you want.

 I want to end with a quote, “There is zero correlation between being the best talker and having the best ideas.”

-For some, it’s a broad way spotlight; for others, it’s a lamp lit desk.
-So, the next time you see the quiet kid in the back of the class, who don’t participate very much, I want you to think; wonder what great things he/she is going to come up with next.
+For some, it’s a broadway spotlight; for others, it’s a lamp-lit desk.
+So, the next time you see the quiet kid in the back of the class, who doesn’t participate very much, I want you to think; wonder what great things he/she is going to come up with next.

 Images Source: Unsplash.com

 As seen on: